grip-unina/vipcup2022/index.md

-This year the VIP Cup competition @ICIP2022 is organized by University Federico II of Naples and NVIDIA and the aim is to distinguish real versus AI-based content in images.
+This year the VIP Cup competition @ICIP2022 is organized by University Federico II of Naples and NVIDIA.
+The aim is to distinguish real versus AI-based content in images.
 Teams are requested to design a strategy for synthetic image detection by relying on image processing and machine learning techniques.

 ### Background